-- 1. Select one of the rectangular polylines and double-click the Fillet Two Lines edit button - 2.
-In the Chamfer/Fillet dialog, specify a Fillet Radius value.
+- 1. Select one of the rectangular polylines and click the Fillet Lines edit button. - 2.
+Click the Set Fillet Radius edit button and in the Fillet Radius dialog, specify a Fillet Radius value and click OK.
 A value of 1" fillets one inch of each intersecting edge. - 3.
-Select one side of the rectangle, click the Fillet Two Lines edit button and then select an adjacent side.
-The two lines fillet where they meet. - 4.
-Repeat step 3 until all corners are filleted.
+Click the Fillet All Corners did edit button to apply the specified fillet to all corners of the polyline.